MicrosoftDocs/defender-docs/defender-endpoint/mac-jamfpro-policies.md

 > While using this criterion may sound logical, it creates problems that are difficult to diagnose.
 >
 > Defender relies on all these profiles at the moment of its installation.
-> Making configuration profiles depending on Defender's presence effectively delays deployment of configuration profiles, and results in an initially unhealthy product and/or prompts for manual approval of certain application permissions, that are otherwise auto approved by profiles.

-Deploying a policy with Microsoft Defender's package *after* deploying configuration profiles ensures the end user's best experience, because all required configurations will be applied before the package installs.
+> Making configuration profiles depending on Defender's presence effectively delays deployment of configuration profiles, and results in an initially unhealthy product and/or prompts for manual approval of certain application permissions, that are otherwise auto approved by profiles.Deploying a policy with Microsoft Defender's package *after* deploying configuration profiles ensures the end user's best experience, because all required configurations will be applied before the package installs.

 [!INCLUDE [Microsoft Defender for Endpoint Tech Community](../includes/defender-mde-techcommunity.md)]